 Another trap that works well is the ready-to-use glue board.
 When mice try to cross the board they become glued to the surface and eventually die.
 Glue boards are scented or can be baited (such as with peanut butter).

-You can buy both types of devices in hardware stores.
+You can buy both types of traps in hardware stores.
 Put the glue boards and snap traps in corners and across the paths that mice use (mice prefer to travel around the edge of a room).
-Make sure you check them often.
+Make sure you check the traps often.

 Bait

-If the traps don’t work, you might have to use poison bait.
-Most ready-to-use commercial baits have a product in them that damages the mouse’s blood vessels and doesn’t allow the blood to clot.
+Most ready-to-use commercial baits have a product in them that damages the mouse’s blood vessels and doesn’t allow their blood to clot.
 The poison bait causes the mouse to dry up rather than rot.
-This means the dead mouse won’t smell.
+This means the dead mouse won’t smell as badly.

 Place poison baits where only mice can get them.
-Keep them out of reach of pets and children.
+Keep poison baits out of reach of pets and children.
 Follow the directions carefully.

 How do I handle a dead mouse or droppings?

 Assume all mice carry disease.
-Do the following when you’re cleaning up a dead mouse or trap, droppings or urine, and nests:
+When you're cleaning up a dead mouse or trap, droppings or urine, and nests:

-• Don’t dry sweep or vacuum the droppings and nesting material so that you don’t create any spray.
+- Don’t dry sweep or vacuum the droppings and nesting material as this might send germs (pathogens) into the air.

 Follow these steps to clean up after dead mice, nesting material, and droppings:

-3. Put the dead and trapped mice, nesting material, droppings, and cleaning material in a sealed plastic bag and put it in a garbage container outside.
-Before you take off the gloves, wash your gloved hands in the bleach solution.
+- Put the dead and trapped mice, nesting material, droppings, and cleaning material in a sealed plastic bag and put it in a garbage container outside.
+Before you take off your gloves, wash your gloved hands in the bleach solution.

-If you’re using a pesticide (poison), read the label closely.
+If you’re using a poison, read the label closely.
 This method works best when you also use physical control methods like traps.

 When should I hire a professional?